hasnainXdev/physical_ai_humanoid_robotics_textbook/README.md

 This project aims to provide a comprehensive and engaging learning experience for students and enthusiasts of robotics and artificial intelligence.
 The textbook is built as a static website with interactive features, including:

 *   **RAG Chatbot:** An integrated chatbot that can answer questions about the book's content.
-*   **User Personalization:** The content can be tailored to the user's hardware and software background.
-*   **Urdu Translation:** The entire book can be translated into Urdu with RTL support.
 *   **Interactive Diagrams and Code Samples:** The book is enriched with diagrams and executable code samples to enhance understanding.

 ## Tech Stack